diremy/advi/INSTALL.md

 Then you also need to install the latex source files:

-        make install-latex-files
+        advi-latex-files --install

 Alternatively, you may:

 - Install the binary by hand, by simply copying it (them) to the appropriate directory.
 - Copy the files advi.sty to a place where it is a visible latex package.
   (kpsewhich advi.sty should succeed from where LaTeX is run)
 - Copy the file advi.pro to a place where is it a visible PS header.
   (kpsewhich advi.pro should succeed from where advi is run)

 JAPANESE USERS